wizyardo/AstronoMe/README.md

 # AstronoMe
-App, created using python and kivy
+Mobile App, created using python and kivy